martin-millon/CosmoHammer/doc/source/user/parallelization.rst

 ``CosmoHammer`` allows for parallelizing the evaluation of the likelihood from a single computer to a large scale computing environment like a compute cluster or a cloud infrastructure.

-In the simple case where ``CosmoHammer`` is executed on a single physical computer with one or multiple threads the parallelization is either solved thru `OpenMP <http://openmp.org>`_ or the built in Python `multiprocessing <http://docs.python.org/library/multiprocessing.html>`_.
+In the simple case where ``CosmoHammer`` is executed on a single physical computer with one or multiple threads the parallelization is either solved thru `OpenMP <http://openmp.org>`_ or the Python package ``multiprocess``.
 In the case of OpenMP the parallelization is done by executing multiple threads within a shared-memory machine.
 This is typically a use case when your likelihood code is written in C/C++ or FORTRAN like the theory prediction module `CAMB <http://camb.info/>`_.

 With multiprocessing it is important to note that the module spawns a certain number of Python processes within a machine in order to execute the code in parallel.
 This causes some overhead during the parallelization process so that a performance gain is only achieved if the computations are resource demanding.